seejohnrun/seejohnrun.github.io/_posts/2011-01-13-your-first-rubygem.markdown

 For this simple gem, we drop our module code into <code>./reverser.rb</code>.
 If we had other modules or class definitions, they would be loaded (or autoloaded) from reverser.rb and stored in <code>./lib/reverser</code>

 The next thing we ll need is a gemspec.
 A gemspec is just a ruby file that gives gemcutter details about your gem.
-Name this file <code>reverser.gemspec</code>, and put it in your project s root directory alongside <code>lib</code>.
+Name this file <code>reverser.gemspec</code>, and put it in your project's root directory alongside <code>lib</code>.
 The contents should look something like:

 {% highlight ruby %}
 require 'lib/reverser/version'